Canadian Mathematical Society

+The Canadian Mathematical Society (CMS; French: Société mathématique du Canada) is an association of professional mathematicians dedicated to advancing mathematical research, outreach, scholarship and education in Canada.
+The Society serves the national and international communities through the publication of high-quality academic journals and community bulletins, as well as by organizing a variety of mathematical competitions and enrichment programs.
+These include the Canadian Open Mathematics Challenge (COMC), the Canadian Mathematical Olympiad (CMO), and the selection and training of Canada's team for the International Mathematical Olympiad (IMO) and the European Girls’ Mathematical Olympiad (EGMO).

-It was originally conceived in June 1945 as the Canadian Mathematical Congress.
-A name change was debated for many years; ultimately, a new name was adopted in 1979, upon its incorporation as a non-profit charitable organization.
+The CMS was originally conceived in June 1945 as the Canadian Mathematical Congress.
+A name change was debated for many years; ultimately, a new name was adopted in 1979, upon the Society’s incorporation as a non-profit charitable organization.

-The society is also affiliated with various national and international mathematical societies, including the Canadian Applied and Industrial Mathematics Society and the Society for Industrial and Applied Mathematics.
-The society is also a member of the International Mathematical Union and the International Council for Industrial and Applied Mathematics.
+The Society is affiliated with various national and international mathematical societies, including the Canadian Applied and Industrial Mathematics Society and the Society for Industrial and Applied Mathematics.
+The CMS is also a member of the International Mathematical Union and the International Council for Industrial and Applied Mathematics.

 History

-The Canadian Mathematical Society (CMS) was originally conceived in June 1945 as the Canadian Mathematical Congress.
+The Canadian Mathematical Society was originally conceived in June 1945 as the Canadian Mathematical Congress.
 The founding members hoped that "this congress [would] be the beginning of important mathematical development in Canada".
 Seeking to end confusion with the quadrennial mathematical congresses, a name change was considered for many years.
 Finally, upon its incorporation as a non-profit, charitable organization in 1978, a new name was adopted – the Canadian Mathematical Society.

-Since then the society has expanded its activities to serve K-12 and post secondary students as well as professors and established researchers.
-Graham P. Wright served as executive director of the CMS from 1979 to 2009, and helped to build up the society's executive office in Ottawa and to develop its web-based electronic services.
+Since then, the Society has expanded its activities to serve K-12 and post secondary students, as well as professors and established researchers.

+Graham P. Wright served as Executive Director of the CMS from 1979 to 2009.
+He was a key contributor to virtually all aspects of the Society’s operations, including his service as Managing Editor of many of the CMS’s scientific publications, his work as an organizer of Math Camps and Mathematics Competitions (notably his work for the 1995 International Mathematical Olympiad held in Toronto), and his tireless efforts in support of the Society’s committees and scientific meetings.
+In addition, he helped build the Society’s Executive Office in Ottawa and develop its web-based electronic services.

 The Canadian Mathematical Society was to celebrate its 75th anniversary during its 2020 Summer Meeting in Ottawa, Ontario.
-However, due to COVID-19 pandemic, the meeting was postponed to 2021 Summer Meeting.
+However, due to the COVID-19 pandemic, the meeting was postponed to 2021 Summer Meeting.
+The Society is set to celebrate its 80th anniversary during its 2025 Summer Meeting in Québec, QC.